Andrew Vaughn Player Props: White Sox vs. Dodgers

 Andrew Vaughn At The Plate

-- Vaughn is hitting .244 with 18 doubles, a triple, eight home runs and 23 walks.
+- Vaughn has 19 doubles, a triple, eight home runs and 23 walks while hitting .248.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.